-- Only full scan events: if this is selected, only low priority events occurring during a full scan will be limited.
+- Only full scan events: If this is selected, only low priority events occurring during a full scan will be limited.
 High priority events, such as artifact updates, will continue without impact.

-Tasktop's default event rate limit is applied to full scan (observe) events only, at 200 events per minute.
+Hub's default event rate limit is applied to full scan (observe) events only, at 200 events per minute.

-Caution should be used when setting this value.
+Note: Caution should be used when setting this value.
 The ideal Event Rate Limit is highly dependent on each customer's unique environment.
 Determining the appropriate value is best achieved through experimentation, using feedback from performance monitoring to tune the value, and making adjustments as necessary.
-Setting the value too low when there is a large number of projects configured in your collections and a low Change Detection Polling Interval setting can potentially cause Tasktop to be unable to process artifact changes.
+Setting the value too low when there is a large number of projects configured in your collections and a low Change Detection Polling Interval setting can potentially cause Hub to be unable to process artifact changes.

-Caution should be used when setting this value.
+Note: Caution should be used when setting this value.
 The ideal Concurrency Limit is highly dependent on each customer's unique environment.
 Determining the appropriate value is best achieved through experimentation, using feedback from performance monitoring to tune the value, and making adjustments as necessary.
-Setting the value too low when there is a large number of projects configured in your collections and a low Change Detection Polling Interval setting can potentially cause Tasktop to be unable to process artifact changes.
+Setting the value too low when there is a large number of projects configured in your collections and a low Change Detection Polling Interval setting can potentially cause Hub to be unable to process artifact changes.

-Testing Your Repository Connection
+Testing your Repository Connection

-To test your repository connection, click the 'Test Connection' button on the Repository Connection screen, or click the icon on the Repositories screen.
+To test your repository connection, click the Test Connection button on the Repository Connection screen, or click the icon on the Repositories screen.

-When your repository fails to connect, you will also see an error message at the bottom of the screen with additional details on the source of the failure:
+When your repository fails to connect, you will also see an error message at the bottom of the screen with additional details on the source of the failure.